rachelumunoz/aThousandWords/README.md

 # ImageThoughts

-An Android app that allows users to create reminders based off of images.
+An Android app that allows users to create reminders using images.